Rapid Recap: Our locker room is second to none

 KNOWLES' EVOLUTION

 Another key piece to the 2022 season will be if Malik Knowles can become a more consistent player.
-He has an all-conference skill-set, but it hasn't resulted in all-conference production or performance.
+He has an all-conference skill-set, but it hasn't resulted in all-conference production.

 That will take more consistency instead of a flash every few games.